devhliu/wrt-project/radon_analytic/README.md

 ## Usage / Examples

-(binary) -h --help                  : Display usage information
+(binary) -h --help &nbsp;&nbsp;&nbsp;&nbsp;: Display usage information
-(binary) -p --parameters filename   : Read parameters of the grid in Radon space from config file
+(binary) -p --parameters filename &nbsp;&nbsp;&nbsp;&nbsp;: Read parameters of the grid in Radon space from config file
-(binary) -o --output filename       : Write output data to a file
+(binary) -o --output filename &nbsp;&nbsp;&nbsp;&nbsp;: Write output data to a file
-(binary) -n --nthreads number       : Use (number) of OpenMP threads for parallelization
+(binary) -n --nthreads number &nbsp;&nbsp;&nbsp;&nbsp;: Use (number) of OpenMP threads for parallelization

 ### Config file requirements

 The purpose of the config file for parameters -p (--parameters) is to provide to the program information about the grid
 in Radon space.
-Recall that data in Radon space is parametrized by directions on the unit sphere (two angles: latitude, longitude) and number of shifts (varying uniformly in [-1,1]) along each direction.
+Recall that data in Radon space is parametrized by directions on the unit sphere (two angles: latitude, longitude) and  by shifts along each direction (shifts vary uniformly in [-1,1]).
 Also, though the test-function is given by an analytical expression its integration over planes necessarily requires discretization which is also must be given in the config file.
 More precisely, a test-function is always assumed to be supported in a unit ball in 3D which lies inside the unit cube [-1,1]^3.
 So the parameter to be specified is a number of points per dimension in the uniform rectangular grid inside this unit cube.